| BLACKWELL > SUDDUTH > LEWIS > NANCE (N*) | |||||||||

 Generation 1: Sarah, maiden name unknown and born by 1734, was the wife of William Blackwell, who made his will on 23 November 1774 in Albemarle County, VA.
 The will left everything to Sarah, as long as she remained a widow, and afterwards the property was to be divided equally among the living children (names not mentioned).
 Sons, Armistead and William Blackwell, were named as administrators.
 Dabney Harris, Philip Thurman, and James Gardner witnessed the will.
 Sarah and her son, Armistead Blackwell, sold 225 acres to John Blackwell in 1785, and within a few years the family had moved to Madison County, KY.

-In Case # 10955, filed in 1819, Madison County, KY, Sally's Davis children by her first marriage sued Sally and her second husband, James Sudduth.
-The suit, summarized here, stated that their "Grandfather William Blackwell made his last will and testament in Albemarle, VA, that it was proved in March 1775, and that he left a considerable amount of property and Negroes to his wife Sarah during her widowhood, then to be equally divided among his children.
-It further stated that their father, Solomon Davis and their mother, Sarah [daughter of William and Sarah Blackell] were living together as man and wife on the 8 day of February 1798 when the act of assembly of Kentucky passed, vesting all right, property, and interest of [the property of a married woman]. . . slaves in her husband absolutely, as his own property. . .
+In 1819 Sally’s children by Solomon Davis sued Sally and her second husband, James Suddith in Madison County, KY, court.
+In Case # 10955 the suit, summarized here, stated that their “Grandfather William Blackwell made his last will and testament in Albemarle, VA, that it was proved in March 1775, and that he left a considerable amount of property and Negroes to his wife Sarah during her widowhood, then to be equally divided among his children.
+It further stated that their father, Solomon Davis and their mother, Sarah (daughter of William and Sarah Blackell) were living together as man and wife on the 8th day of February 1798 when the act of assembly of Kentucky passed, vesting all right, property, and interest of (the property of a married woman). . . (including) slaves in her husband absolutely, as his own property. . .
 Sarah's interest in the slaves bequeathed by her father became on her intermarriage, by virtue of the Statute of Kentucky, absolutely vested to Solomon Davis, deceased.
-The names of seven slaves were mentioned in the suit, and it further alleged that these slaves should rightfully belong to the Davis children, rather than to their mother, Sarah "Sally," now married to James Sudduth."
+The children also asked for the slaves that had been owned by their father in his own right because according to Kentucky law slaves could only be inherited through a male.
+The names of seven slaves were mentioned in the suit, and it further alleged that all these slaves should rightfully belong to the Davis children, rather than to their mother, Sarah “Sally,” now married to James Sudduth.”
+The suit was settled in 1825 when the Court decided that Sarah and James Suddith were legally entitled to three slaves, Simon, Phillis and Stephen.

 At the time of the 1810 Henry County, KY, census, James and Sally Blackwell Sudduth were the parents of one son and four daughters, all under the age of ten.
 Based on the birthdates of Sally's Davis children, only the son and one of the daughters could have come from Sally's first marriage.
 Therefore Sally had at least three minor children from her first marriage that were living elsewhere.